Artenes/ProcrastinationDoJs/README.md

 A joke js todo app where you add items to procrastinate and as the days goes by their size increases until the app is unusable.

+# Running

+Just open index.html in your browser.

+# Application

 ![Default State](prints/printA.png)

 When you are starting out